Fuli-Wang/pinn_pmp/README.md

 ![platform](visualization/platform.png)

-Inverse kinematics is well-defined (it can generate data for ANN and PINN training):
+Inverse kinematics is well-defined in the data file (it can generate data for ANN and PINN training):

     data.m